-All PnP's input parameters use SI units (see section 1.3 for more information) and all input fields show the SI unit.
+All PnP's input parameter fields accept values in either SI or American imperial units of measure.
+The tool uses SI units by default.
+However, this can easily be changed to use American imperial units (see Section 2.1.2 for further information).
 For some input parameters, standard values or ranges are provided thus ensuring calculations are realistic.

-PnP can estimate production for most projects even though the following constraints have been built-into the application to ensure it is user friendly:
+PnP can estimate production for most projects even though the following constraints have been built into the tool to ensure it is user friendly:

-• A maximum of three pumps in series can be entered

-More pumps can be entered when pumps are in series, if the pumps' characteristics are summated and entered as one pump.

-- No increase of viscosity due to mud or clay is taken into consideration - The impeller diameter or number of vanes are not included as variables However, this can be easily done by manipulating the pump characteristics with the affinity laws.
+- A maximum of three pumps in series can be entered More pumps can be entered when pumps are in series, if the pumps' characteristics are summated and entered as one pump. - No increase of viscosity due to mud or clay is taken into consideration - The impeller diameter or number of vanes are not included as variables However, this can be easily achieved by manipulating the pump characteristics with the affinity laws.

 In addition to PnP, i2D has at its disposal PnP Expert, an open-source program not available to the public that overcomes the constraints mentioned on the previous page, and can be used on less typical, special, advanced projects.
 PnP Expert is not constrained by a graphical user interface and is thus very flexible, fast to customise and easy to integrate with other estimation tools.
-Both PnP and PnP Expert are developed alongside each other in two different computer languages to ensure results are mathematically correct.
+PnP and PnP Expert have been developed concurrently in two different computer languages to ensure results are mathematically correct.